axeII/axell.dev/content/posts/unwanted-suprise-after-disabling-sip-on-macos/index.md

   1. Uninstall yabai and skhd: `brew uninstall yabai skhd`
   2. Poweroff your Mac and if you have macbook with M chip just hold the power button for 10 seconds
-  3. Click on options and after loging your account open Terminal.app
+  3. Click on options and after logging into your account open Terminal.app
   4. Run the following command: `csrutil enable`
   5. Reboot your Mac
   6. Install yabai and skhd again: `brew install yabai skhd`